p2xai/gronka/wiki/Logging-Platform.md

 ## database storage

-all logs are stored in the sqlite database at `data/gronka.db` in the `logs` table:
+all logs are stored in the sqlite database. the database location depends on your configuration:

+- production: typically `data-prod/gronka.db` (or `data-prod/gronka-prod.db` when using prod bot)
+- testing: typically `data-test/gronka.db` (or `data-test/gronka-test.db` when using test bot)
+- can be overridden via `GRONKA_DB_PATH` environment variable

+the `logs` table structure:

 ```sql
 CREATE TABLE logs (